abdullah2web/logs-analysis/README.md

 # Logs Analysis Project

-This project will analysis logs from DataBase.
+This project will analysis logs from Postgresql DataBase.

 ## Description: